(Book 2: Hello, Can You Fear Me?)

 ‘Glad I could help!’

-An announcement started then, ‘Ladies and gentlemen, thank you for gracing us with your presence.
+An announcement rang through the auditorium: ‘Ladies and gentlemen, thank you for gracing us with your presence.
 The show will begin shortly.
 Hope you are all settled in your seats.’

 Ravi looked to the entrance, but there was still no sign of Subro or Uncle Silver.
 He kept checking that way, growing a little anxious as the seconds ticked by.